 Who should use it:

-Why we like it:
+Why I like it:

 The BLS salary survey is the largest of its kind.
 It’s a highly scientific government-run survey that’s free to download.
-The data is sourced from quarterly nationwide employer surveys and has the most robust filtering and download capabilities.
+The data is sourced from quarterly nationwide employer salary surveys and has the most robust filtering and download capabilities.
 This helps you account for organizational, regional, and other data variations in compensation.
 However, the quarterly reports are summaries; the job-specific searchable reports are updated each May.

-However, while the standardized dataset and filters are great, they come at the cost of ease of use.
-The BLS interface is unwieldy and difficult to navigate.
-The database may be extensive but is not very granular due to the standardization technique.
+the standardization technique.
 This means you may not be able to find a precise match for your particular job if it doesn’t match an occupation or industry that the BLS uses.
 There is no company-specific data either, which makes competitive analysis more difficult.

-- Downloadable reports: Depending on the type of report selected, you can download salary data in PDF and XLS file formats (some reports have an HTML option as well).
+- Downloadable reports: Depending on the type of report selected, you can download salary data in PDF and XLS file formats.
+Some reports have an HTML option as well.
 The BLS even lets you download its survey charts as JPEG and PNG images that you can attach to your own reports.

 - Application programming interface (API): You can incorporate BLS data into an existing salary research program via API.
 It offers two versions.
 Version 1 is for public use but more limited; Version 2, while free, requires registration.
 It allows users to access more data more frequently, and add calculations and annual averages to requests.